BerriAI/litellm/docs/my-website/docs/completion/input.md

 - `user`: *string (optional)* - A unique identifier representing your end-user.
 This can help OpenAI to monitor and detect abuse.

 - `timeout`: *int (optional)* - Timeout in seconds for completion requests (Defaults to 600 seconds)

+- `logprobs`: * bool (optional)* - Whether to return log probabilities of the output tokens or not.
+If true returns the log probabilities of each output token returned in the content of message

+- `top_logprobs`: *int (optional)* - An integer between 0 and 5 specifying the number of most likely tokens to return at each token position, each with an associated log probability. `logprobs` must be set to true if this parameter is used.

 #### Deprecated Params
 - `functions`: *array* - A list of functions that the model may use to generate JSON inputs.
 Each function should have the following properties: